Skip to product information

 Ecological Importance: Black cherry is an important component of many forest ecosystems, providing food and habitat for a variety of wildlife species.
 The fruit is consumed by birds and mammals, which help disperse the seeds.
 Additionally, the leaves are food for various caterpillars and insects.

 Uses: Prunus serotina has a long history of human use.
 The wood is valued for its strength, hardness, and beautiful grain, making it popular for use in furniture, cabinetry, and woodworking.
-The fruit can be used to make jams, jellies, and pies, although caution must be taken to properly process it to remove the toxic compounds.

 Materials